Top 5 Local SEO Mistakes: What You Should Avoid

 “Local digital marketing is a lot like politics – if you don’t show up in person or work harder than your competition, then it’s going to be really tough for anyone else to know who you are.”

 Mistake 5: Not Following The SEO Requirements

 One of the local SEO mistakes that you should avoid is not following the search engine optimization requirements.
 This can be a common mistake because it’s easy to forget about when there are other marketing efforts being taken care of, such as local print advertising or social media marketing.
 In order for your business to show up in local searches on Google Maps, Yelp, and other popular directories, then it has to meet certain requirements set by each site.

 - The keywords that you use need to match those on your website.

 - You have an active web address (domain name) registered with Google My Business.

 - Your listing needs at least one updated photo within the last six months.

 - You should have Google maps in your website’s footer.

 If any of these things don’t apply to your business, or if you’re confused then get in touch with an SEO expert.

 There are a lot of factors that go into Local SEO for small businesses and it’s easy to get overwhelmed with all the information.
 Digital Engage is here to help!
-We provide local SEO services in Toronto, ON so give us a call or contact us online today if you want your business to dominate its market.
+We provide local SEO services in Tennessee, so give us a call or contact us online today if you want your business to dominate its market.